KernelDeimos/mines-python-pygame/README.md

 5. Board analysis tools
    - Part of scenario creator?
 6. Multiplayer
-   - I'd like to make a JavaScript clone in the future some websockets would be an awesome option for this.
+   - I'd like to make a JavaScript clone in the future so websockets would be an awesome option for this.